-In this type of crypto scam, scammers make fake Twitter and Facebook accounts to impersonate the actual legit project or the person behind it.
+In this type of crypto scam, scammers make fake Twitter and Facebook account to impersonate the actual legit project or the person behind it.

 You will find many impersonators on Twitter acting like Vatalik Buterin or Binance‘s CEO and announcing airdrops etc which are never true.

-Scams in any industry is not a new thing and crypto being a decentralized and open source concept is one of the easiest to replicate.
+Scams in any industry is not a new thing and crypto being a decentralised and open source concept is one of the easiest to replicate.

 The only way to not get scammed is to trust legit sources of information, as well as self-education of investors through trusted sources like CoinSutra.